Line 21 Project Coordinator

 leading up to the Beijing Olympic Games.

-Nicholas holds postgraduate degrees in Asian Studies and International Relations from the Australian National University and the University of Sydney respectively, and is a graduate of the Royal Military College of Australia.
+Nicholas holds masters degrees in Asian Studies and International Relations from the Australian National University and the University of Sydney respectively, and is a graduate of the Royal Military College of Australia.
 He has also studied Chinese at the Beijing International Studies University.

 Eight police station 'attackers' shot dead in China's Xinjiang, Kelly Olsen, Agence France-Presse (AFP), December 30, 2013